-Vice President Kamala Harris announced new actions Tuesday that the Biden-Harris Administration would take to support small businesses as well as owners and entrepreneurs of color.
+Vice President Kamala Harris announced new actions Tuesday that the Biden-Harris Administration would take to support small businesses, who may be in need of services like workplace health and safety advice line for employers, as well as owners and entrepreneurs of color.

 The Office of Management and Budget sent a memo to federal agencies to ensure that 12% of the fiscal year 2023 government procurement goes to small, disadvantaged businesses, the White House said.
 The administration also said that they would make it easier for the small business administration to issue loans to borrowers who are usually shut out of the process.